N. W. Simmonds

-Norman Willison Simmonds FRSE FIB FLS (5 or 15 December 1922–4 January 2002) was a British botanist.
+Norman Willison Simmonds FRSE FIB FLS (5 or 15 December 1922 – 4 January 2002) was a British botanist.
 He was a world authority on the cultivation of bananas.
 He was the first non-American to be awarded the Bronx-based Society for Economic Botany's Distinguished Economic Botanist Award.

-Life
+Early life and education

 He was born in Bedford on 5 or 15 December 1922 the son of a civil servant.
 He was educated at Whitgift School from 1934 to 1940.
 He won a scholarship to study natural sciences at the Downing College, Cambridge, and then in 1943 won a further scholarship to study at the Imperial College of Tropical Agriculture on the island of Trinidad.
-In 1945 the college invited him to begin lecturing in botany.
-He was later Senior Cytogeneticist at the Banana Research Section on the island.
+In 1945, the college invited him to begin lecturing in botany.
 He received an M.A. in 1948.
-During this time he collected banana samples in East Africa in 1948 and further samples in Asia and Malaysia in 1954/5.